michael-buschbeck/arduino/Music/README.md

     // initialize SD card reader
     SD.begin();

-    // initialize the Music library,
+    // initialize the Music library
     // using the default pins:
     // A0 - reset
     // A1 - data request